What are the most spectacular roads in the USA?

 MT-569 is a high mountain road located in Deer Lodge County, in the U.S. state of Montana.

-Sheep Ridge is a mountain peak located in Park County, in the U.S. state of Colorado.
-A gravel road, south of the peak, climbs up to 3,418m (11,213ft) above sea level.
+McMillan Peak is a high mountain located in San Juan County, in the U.S. state of Colorado.
+A gravel road east of the summit climbs up to an elevation of 3,587 m (11,768 ft) above sea level.

 Chilkat Pass is a mountain pass at an elevation of 1,061m (3,480ft) above sea level, located in the province of British Columbia, Canada.
 It’s one of the highest roads in Alaska.